-New approach to care after surgery reduces hospital stays, costsFebruary 14th, 2013 in Surgery /
+New approach to care after surgery reduces hospital stays, costsFebruary 14, 2013 in Medicine & Health / Surgery

 A bold new approach that gets people out of the hospital more quickly after a major cancer surgery is producing excellent outcomes and reducing costs for patients at the University of Virginia Health System, a new study shows.